thqtcher/dig333-devlog/README.md

 NO READINGS.
 Finalized project idea of parking sensor.
 Looked into flight sensor capabilities and object detection.
 I also looked into approach of using webcam that would require understanding openCV.

+## Week 8

+###

+NO READINGS.
+Shifted focus to using a webcam with my raspberry pi.
+I setup webcam with raspberry pi that displayed live footage in separate window.
+This required setting up, installing, and learning the basics of openCV.
+Based on further research for how I should move forward with my project I found a machine learning python library called tensorFlow that can be used for object detection.

 ## Experiments

 ### Taste the power